SandipNayak/Hangman/README.md

 # Hangman
-A small game in python
+A simple basic word game built with python